DIY Inground Pools: Costs, Types, and Problems to Consider

 You may opt to hire your own crew to dig the hole, who may or may not bring their own equipment and haul the dirt away for you.
 While you might save some money doing this part of the job yourself (or outsourcing it on your own), you definitely won’t save any time or energy.

 A do it yourself fiberglass pool installation makes you the supervisor of the project, and ultimately, you are in charge of how everything turns out.
-When we handle it for you, you don’t have the headache of worrying about whether your pool project is being done right.
+When it's handled for you, you don’t have the headache of worrying about whether your pool project is being done right.

 3) Next, you have to install the shell.
 This is very important because the pool shell needs to be level.
 If you do this part wrong, you could end up with spider cracks on your beautiful new pool before you ever really get started.